-To meet the interim stabilization goal, several conditions should be satisfied.
-The minimum number of populations and reproducing individuals per population identified in Table 5 should be satisfied.
+In addition to achieving the minimum number of populations and reproducing individuals per population identified in Table 5, to meet the Interim Stabilization targets, populations should be successfully reproducing, including evidence of seedlings transitioning to mature individuals and/or have age-class distribution indicative of a stable population.
 All major threats must be managed around the target populations.
-Populations should be successfully reproducing as demonstrated by the regeneration of seedlings and growth to maturity, and a replacement regeneration or age class distribution indicative of a stable population should be documented.
-Finally, the populations must be adequately represented in an ex situ collection that is secured and well maintained as defined in the Center for Plant Conservation's guidelines (Guerrant et al. 2004, entire).
-Reintroduced populations can be counted toward the minimum number of populations when it is demonstrated that they are producing viable seed or vegetatively regenerating.

-Genetic analyses of wild, reintroduced, and ex situ populations of each species must be conducted to ensure maintenance of genetic variation within and between populations throughout controlled propagation efforts.
+The populations must be adequately represented in an ex situ collection that is secured and well maintained as defined in the Center for Plant Conservation's guidelines (Guerrant et al. 2004, entire).
+Reintroduced populations can be counted toward the minimum number of populations when they are producing viable seed or vegetatively regenerating.
+Genetic analysis must be conducted for all wild and any reintroduced populations to determine the genetic variation within and among populations, incorporating any stock in controlled propagation that has been lost in the wild.
 The results of the genetic analyses will be used to develop translocation strategies to correct any genetic deficiencies and determine if translocated individuals should be sourced from one or multiple wild populations.
-Adequate monitoring should be in place to assess individual plant survival, population trends, trends of major limiting factors, and the response of populations to threat management.
+Adequate monitoring is in place to assess individual plant survival, population trends, trends of major limiting factors, and the response of populations to threat management.